Updated: Sep 18

 Reduce the sugar and refined carbohydrates.
 These suppress the immune system making it difficult for your body to fight off invaders and viruses.
 Too much sugar promotes inflammation and suppresses immune cells hindering their ability to respond to pathogens.

-There are several nutrients and supplements that are needed for optimal immune function and preventing respiratory infections, and there are others that are shown to shorten the duration of illness if you do succumb.
+There are also several nutrients and supplements that are needed for optimal immune function and preventing respiratory infections, and there are others that are shown to shorten the duration of illness if you do succumb.

 - Vitamin D - Get yourself tested!
 There is a lot of research on the benefits of vitamin D on immunity and with a large amount of the population shown to be deficient you are very likely to have low levels. (https://www.gov.uk/government/publications/sacn-vitamin-d-and-health-report).
 Numerous studies have shown that Vitamin D helps reduce the risk of colds and flu.

 Zinc plays a big role in immunity, and can help reduce frequency as well as duration and severity of a cold.
 Found in chicken, beef, pumpkin seeds, nuts, chickpeas and kidney beans, a good multi vitamin/mineral may be beneficial.
+Very easy to test.

 Vitamin A is essential for the health of the mucous membranes and the first line of defence against respiratory infections.
 Again including it in your muti-nutrient will be beneficial in helping the body fight off infections.

 Vitamin C is shown in studies to help prevent infections, including those caused by viruses.
 Taking high strength vitamin C is also shown to shorten the duration and severity of respiratory infections in some studies.